 Jumeirah Primary School is located between Sheikh Zayed and al Wasl roads in Jumeirah on Street 29.
 Together it, with sister school, Jumeirah College, make up the now popularly known 'schools on Street 29'.
-Having opened in 1996, so well over 20 years ago, it now counts as one of the “older” British curriculum schools in the region.
+Having opened in 1996, so well over 20 years ago, JPS now counts as one of the “older, more established” British curriculum schools in the region.
 With beautiful, large photographs, its entrance lobby looks more like that of a corporate entity rather than a school, but this impression soon disappears as one walks along the broad, well-used and clearly functional corridors of the school.
 The school interior has been substantially renovated in recent years, with much improved flooring, and bright and light corridors and classrooms.

-There is parking in front of the school, which now has approximately 1450 children attending, making it one of the larger British curriculum primary schools in the UAE.
-The buildings are 2 storey in an H shape turned on its side, with wide corridors used as break out areas in some places; stairs are also wide with 2 sets of rails at different heights to ensure safety for children of differing heights.
-On one staircase primary coloured handprints of the children decorate the glass tiles and there is a spectacular hand print mural decorating the wall.
+There is parking in front of the school, which now has approximately 1,450 children attending, making it one of the larger British curriculum primary schools in the UAE.
+The buildings are 2 storey in an H shape turned on its side, with wide corridors used as break out areas in some places; stairs are also wide with two sets of rails at different heights to ensure safety for children of differing heights.
+On one staircase coloured handprints of the children decorate the glass tiles and there is a spectacular hand print mural decorating the wall.

 A great positive in the Middle Eastern heat has to be that the school buildings are enclosed; children do not have to leave the air conditioning at any time apart from break times during the summer.
 This has to be healthier for the body than constantly going in and out and experiencing huge temperature fluctuations.